Tenterfield

 Tenterfield has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area is greatly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 16 projects that could impact the area.
-Notable ones include the Molesworth Street Bridge Replacement and Sewer Line Relocation project, the Tenterfield Heavy Vehicle Bypass project, the Haddington Aged Care Community Expansion project, and the Mt Lindesay Road Upgrade - Legume to Woodenbong project.
-The following list provides details on those projects likely to be most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 such projects that are expected to impact the area.
+Notable projects include Molesworth Street Bridge Replacement and Sewer Line Relocation, Tenterfield Heavy Vehicle Bypass, Haddington Aged Care Community Expansion, and Mt Lindesay Road Upgrade - Legume to Woodenbong.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.